msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 words, if you start a string
 with a single quote, you have to end it with a single quote, and so on for the other quotes.
 For example,

 ``'Hello World!'``

 ``"Hello World!"`` and

 ``"""Hello World!"""``

 all represent the same 12-character string (the space and exclamation point are both characters).

 .. clickablearea:: ca-strings
     :iscode:
-    :question: Click on all values of type string.
-(If you make a mistake you can click on the value again to unhighlight it.)
+    :question: Highlight all values of type string.
+(Click on a value to highlight it; click on the value again to unhighlight it.)

     :click-correct:"It's a done deal.":endclick: